LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

 concurrency: 2
 ```

-### Auto-Split Execution: Pre, Post, and Dependency Caching for faster package download & installation
+## Pre Steps and Dependency Caching

-To leverage the advantage offered by *Dependency Caching* in HyperTest, we first check the integrity of *requirements.txt* using checksum functionality.
+To leverage the advantage offered by *Dependency Caching* in HyperTest, the integrity of *requirements.txt* is checked using the checksum functionality.

 ```yaml
 cacheKey: '{{ checksum "requirements.txt" }}'
 ```

 By default, *pip* in Python saves the downloaded packages in the cache so that next time, the package download request can be serviced from the cache (rather than re-downloading it again).

 The caching advantage offered by *pip* can be leveraged in HyperTest, whereby the downloaded packages can be stored (or cached) in a secure server for future executions.
 The packages available in the cache will only be used if the checksum stage results in a Pass.

 The *cacheDirectories* directive is used for specifying the directory where the packages have to be cached.
 The mentioned directory will override the default directory where Python packages are usually cached; further information about caching in pip is available [here](https://pip.pypa.io/en/stable/cli/pip_cache/).
 The packages downloaded using pip will be cached in the directory (or location) mentioned under the *cacheDirectories* directive.